Terms and Conditions of Use and User Consent

 B. Your Health Information.
 The Current Health Platform currently is configured to collect the following PII about you:

-Information collected on a continuous basis:
+PII collected on a continuous basis:

 - pulse rate